Lachlan-Mayne/english-notes/Peter/Marketing.md

 - A product is of acceptable quality if it is fit for the purpose for which it is being sold, acceptable in appearance and finish, free from defects, safe, and durable
 - A warranty is a promise by the business to repair or replace faulty products

-Deceptive and Misleading Advertising:
+**Deceptive and Misleading Advertising:**
-- Bait and swtich
+- Bait and switch
 - Country of origin
-- Packagin
+- Packaging
-- Special of
+- Special offer
+- Dishonest advertising
+- Tests and surveys
+- Before and after advertisements
+- Fine print

 ## **Ethics:**
 -